 If you or someone you know needs help understanding Mental Health Court, Fernandez & Hernandez will guide you through the process and may be able to assist you in getting the outcome you deserve.
 If you or a loved one would like to learn more about Mental Health Court call Fernandez & Hernandez for a free consultation.

 The criminal defense attorneys at Fernandez & Hernandez will work diligently to get your case transferred to Mental Health Court if you have mental health issues and are amenable to treatment.
 Transfer to Mental Health Court can be complex.
-It is important to have the right lawyer to defend you.
+It is important to have the right lawyer to guide you through the process.

 The attorneys at Fernandez & Hernandez are bilingual and will provide a free and confidential consultation so that you can discuss your situation.
 Fernandez & Hernandez can help you understand all of your options and may be able to help you find a solution to your problem.